-Citycare group has grown and matured into a leading national provider of construction, maintenance and management services for parks, public gardens, sports fields, cemeteries, waterways, coastal areas, buildings and public facilities, roading networks and water, wastewater and stormwater networks.
+Citycare Group has grown and matured into a leading national provider of maintenance and management services for parks, public gardens, sports fields, cemeteries, waterways, coastal areas, buildings and public facilities, roading networks and water, wastewater and stormwater networks and construction.

-Citycare is structured into three sectors: Water, Property, and Civil, to differentiate the specific specialist services each sector offers.
+Citycare is structured in to two sectors: Water and Property to differentiate the specific specialist services each sector offers.